Positive surface group representations in PO(p,q): -Positive structure for

-\end{defn} The \emph{positive semigroup} $U_\Theta^{>0}$ is the set of the positive elements defined above, which can be shown to form a semigroup (cfr. \cite[Theorem 4.5]{GWpositivity}\footnote{In order to match this with the discussion in \cite[Theorem 4.5]{GWpositivity} it is useful to know that the Coxeter number of the root system of type $B_{p-1}$, $p\geq 3$ is equal to $2(p-1)$ \cite[pp.150-151]{Bou2}.
-Furthermore if $W_{B_{p-1}}$ denotes the Weyl group associated to the root system $B_{p-1}$, we choose the standard generating system $S$ of $W_{B_{p-1}}$ given by $S= \{s_1,\ldots,s_{p-1}\}$, where $s_{p-1}$ corresponds to the reflection along the only long root in a set of simple roots.
-Then the longest element $w_0$ of $W_{B_{p-1}}$ can be expressed as $w_0=(a b)^{p-1}$, where $a$ is the product of all the elements of $S$ with odd index and $b$ is the product of all elements of $S$ with even index \cite[pp.150-151]{Bou2} (see also \cite[Lemma 4.3]{DS}).}).
+\end{defn} The \emph{$\T$-positive semigroup} $U_\Theta^{>0}$ is the set of the $\T$-positive elements defined above, which forms a semigroup \cite[Corollary 8.16 (2)]{GWPaper}.\footnote{In order to match this with the discussion in \cite[Definition 6.5 ]{GWpositivity} it is useful to know that the Coxeter number of the root system of type $B_{p-1}$, $p\geq 3$ is equal to $2(p-1)$ \cite[pp.150-151]{Bou2}.
+Furthermore if $W_{B_{p-1}}$ denotes the Weyl group associated to the root system $B_{p-1}$, we choose the standard generating system $S$ of $W_{B_{p-1}}$ given by $S= \{s_1,\ldots,s_{p-1}\}$, where $s_{p-1}$ corresponds to the reflection along the only short root in a set of simple roots.
+Then the longest element $w_0$ of $W_{B_{p-1}}$ can be expressed as $w_0=(a b)^{p-1}$, where $a$ is the product of all the elements of $S$ with odd index and $b$ is the product of all elements of $S$ with even index, and the latter is a reduced expression \cite[pp.150-151]{Bou2} (see also \cite[Lemma 4.3]{DS}), such reduced expression is different from the one chosen in \cite[Appendix B]{GWPaper}, but it is proven in \cite[Theorem 8.1 (8)]{GWPaper} that the positive semigroup doesn't depend on the choice of the reduced expression.}

 \begin{remark} There are $2^{p-1}$ possible different choices for the cone $V_\Theta$, depending on the choice of the sign of each of the first $p-2$ entries and of the sign of the first coordinate of the vector $s_{p-1}$.
-Each such choice gives a different choice of a positive semigroup and any two choices are conjugated in $\PO(p,q)$. \end{remark} The following braid relation was proven by Guichard-Wienhard, as a central tool in showing that the positive semigroup is a semigroup: \begin{prop}[{\cite{GWpositivity}}] For every $v_1,\ldots,v_{p-1}\in V_{\Theta}$ there exist $ u_1,\ldots, u_{p-1}\in V_{\Theta}$ such that
+Each such choice gives a different choice of a $\T$-positive semigroup and any two choices are conjugated in $\PO(p,q)$. \end{remark}

-and conversely. \end{prop} \begin{proof} It follows from \cite[Theorem 4.5]{GWpositivity} that the expression of the positive semigroup doesn't depend on the reduced expression choosen for the longest element $w_0$.
-The result follows since both $(ab)^{p-1}$ and $(ba)^{p-1}$ are two different reduced expressions for the longest element of $W_{B_{p-1}}$. \end{proof}